hanhanwu/Hanhan_Data_Science_Resources2/README.md

     * Parallel Learning Guide: https://github.com/Microsoft/LightGBM/wiki/Parallel-Learning-Guide

 * Google Tensorflow
-  * It seems that, it is not somehting just for deep learning.
+  * It seems that, it is not someting just for deep learning.
 You can do both deep learning and other machine learning here
   * Tensorflow Paper: http://download.tensorflow.org/paper/whitepaper2015.pdf
     * “TensorFlow is an open source software library for numerical computation using dataflow graphs. <b>Nodes</b> in the graph represents <b>mathematical operations</b>, while <b>graph edges</b> represent <b>multi-dimensional data arrays</b> (aka <b>tensors</b>) communicated between them.
 The flexible architecture allows you to deploy computation to one or more CPUs or GPUs in a desktop, server, or mobile device with a single API.”
     * TensorFlow follows a <b>lazy programming paradigm</b>.
 It first builds a graph of all the operation to be done, and then when a “session” is called, it “runs” the graph.
 Building a computational graph can be considered as the main ingredient of TensorFlow.